AUWCL Spotlight: Students Share Summer Internship, Externship Experience

 August 7, 2018

 This summer, a number of students from American University Washington College of Law spent their break participating in internships and externships around Washington, D.C.
-We asked three students to tell us about their experience, and how the lessons they have learned at AUWCL helped prepare them for their intern and extern roles.
+We asked students to tell us about their experience, and how the lessons they have learned at AUWCL helped prepare them for their intern and extern roles.

 This summer, rising 3L India James-Flemister externed at the United States Attorney’s Office for the District of Columbia, Superior Court Division, Homicide Section.
 As a summer law clerk, she assisted U.S. attorneys in drafting motions, conducting legal research, and assisting in all facets of trial preparation.